reduxframework/redux-framework/README.md

 # The Redux Framework Webinar was a SMASHING success!
 A **huge** thank you to everyone who showed up to support us in our first Redux Framework webinar.
 It was a pleasure to meet and interact with all of you.
 For those who missed it - or were unable to attend -  we recorded the event and will be posting a link to the video in the next day or so.
-Stay tuned for details on our next webinar, comin in March of 2014!  - Dovy, Dan, and Kevin
+Stay tuned for details on our next webinar, coming in March of 2014!  - Dovy, Dan, and Kevin

 --------